Families 'anguished' after massive ICE raids in Mississippi sweep up nearly 700

 Breaking News Emails

-A day after what officials called the biggest single-state work site immigration enforcement operation, Mississippi residents were still shaken by the arrests of nearly 700 workers, most of them Latino, and bracing for the ongoing impact of the raids.
+A day after what officials called the biggest work site immigration enforcement operation in a single state, Mississippi residents were still shaken by the arrests of nearly 700 workers, most of them Latino, and bracing for the ongoing impact of the raids.

-Immigration and Customs Enforcement conducted raids in six cities at seven sites around Mississippi on Wednesday, detaining 680 people suspected of being undocumented immigrants.
+Immigration and Customs Enforcement, or ICE, conducted raids in six cities at seven sites around Mississippi on Wednesday, detaining 680 people suspected of being undocumented immigrants.
 Officials said the enforcement actions were the culmination of a yearlong investigation.

-ICE officials said on a news teleconference Thursday afternoon that about 300 of those detained had been released from custody and placed into proceedings before federal immigration courts, with 32 released at the work sites and another 271 released from a processing center.
+ICE officials said on a news teleconference Thursday afternoon that about 300 of those who were detained had been released from custody and placed into proceedings before federal immigration courts, with 32 others released at the work sites and 271 more released from a processing center.
 Those who remained detained were being held in Louisiana and Mississippi, the officials said.

 Iraheta, 49, took a video of the enforcement operation at the Koch Foods processing plant on Wednesday after seeing immigration agents and a helicopter.
 A 12-year-old girl, Angie, whose mother was detained in the raid, was with Iraheta.